Things to Do In the Desert … Palm Desert

 These are the places we like to go to.

 Chicken Ranch: I don’t know what they do to this chicken but it’s really fucking good.
 The Bahn Mi sandwich is probably my favorite, but the salads are amazing and so is the chicken wok.
 Nice wine selection and outdoor seating area.
-In the heart of Palm Springs, about 30 minutes from our place.
+In the heart of Palm Springs.

 Billy Reed’s: Another old school, slightly kitschy spot with AMAZING people watching.
-If you can, sit at the bar.
+If you can, sit in or at the bar.
 Great house dressing.
 Very strong cocktails.
 In Palm Springs, 30 min away.
+This is a great write up.

 Coffee